 Community Services provides case management and community supervision for youth, and their families, when a youth is court-ordered to receive pre-trial or post-adjudicatory supervision by DYRS.
-The goal of supervision is to promote positive outcomes for youth and families through appropriate interventions and treatment which reduces youth risk to re-offend and increased community safety.
+The goal of supervision is to promote positive outcomes for youth and families through appropriate interventions and treatment, which reduces youth risk to re-offend and increases community safety.

-Use of the Positive Achievement Change Tool® (PACT) is the cornerstone of our process to provide effective and appropriate services and supervision support to youth.
-The PACT is an evidence-based risk, needs and strengths assessment instrument which assists DYRS in accomplishing the following objectives:
+Use of the Modified Positive Achievement Change Tool® (MPACT) is the cornerstone of our process to provide effective and appropriate services and supervision support to youth.
+The MPACT is an evidence-based risk, needs, and strengths assessment instrument which assists DYRS in accomplishing the following objectives:

 - Determining a youth’s level of risk for re-offending in order to target resources to youth with higher risk to re-offend.